 The only moving part of the well is the gate segment in the master valve and in other valves on the wellhead.
 Small scaling deposits are always found at the wellhead, and in order for the master valve to shut tightly, a valve of a special design is commonly used.
-This valve has a split gate that wedges against the valve seats in both the open and closed position that constantly protects and blocks scale build-up on the seats.
+This valve of the "expanding gate type" has a split gate that wedges against the valve seats in both the open and closed position that constantly protects and blocks scale build-up on the seats.
 Other valves on the wellhead may not have this feature, but then you do not depend on them for complete shut-off.
-To avoid operating the well in the silica scaling region an orifice or a throttle valve is used to maintain the wellhead pressure at 10-25 bar, while the downstream pressure can be 6-12 bar.
+For valves facing the well it is normal to design for redundancy, to have two valves in series.
+To avoid operating the well in the silica scaling region an orifice or a throttle valve is used to maintain the wellhead pressure at 8-25 bar, while the downstream pressure can be 6-12 bar.

 The wellhead valves are either operated manually, electrically or hydraulically.
 This way the flow can be adjusted to meet the plants demand.
 Anywhere where there is a leak, such as at the valve glands, scaling will build up immediately as the water simply evaporates, leaving the dissolved solids behind.
 It is thus important to insure that the glands are properly packed and any leak whatsoever on the wellhead and expansion spool sealed immediately.
 There is a special injection tool for this, to force the sealing compound into place.
-The master valve usually lasts at least for 10 years without it having to be replaced.
+The master valve usually lasts at least for at least 10 years without it having to be replaced.
 To replace the wellhead valves or sealing leaks below the master valve it is preferable to use a special packer to plug the well, called hot wellhead replacement.
 The master valve is removed with the well itself still under pressure, rather than to kill the well with cold water or mud.
 Geothermal wells may produce uninterrupted for years without any maintenance, except for that of the wellhead as mentioned above.